Nitinkumar3399/Nitinkumar3399/README.md

 ### Hi there, I'm Nitin Kumar  👋

-- 🔭 **I’m currently pursuing B.Tech in COE in Netaji Subhas University of Technology.**
+- 🔭 **I’m currently pursuing B.Tech in COE from Netaji Subhas University of Technology.**
 - 🌱 **I’m currently learning about Machine Learning.**
 - 👯 **I’m looking to collaborate on Youtube**
 - 🤔 **I’m looking for help with Machine Learning developers**